NeuralNexusAIML/CodeCon-Team-17/README.md

 All our team members have come together to go for this project aiming to learn making a chatbot and our project's theme has come from the thought that having a chatbot which answers all the questions together at a place for a student wanted to join an institution would makes one's perspective much clear and better.

 What it does <br>
-we have a website where the basic frontend is used to make it look clear to convey what it is.And then we have a chatbot there which is the main part of the website that answers the questions related to CBIT.
+we have a website where the basic frontend is used to make it look clear to convey what it is.And then we have a chatbot there which is the main part of the website that answers the questions related to CBIT.<br>
 How we built it <br>
-We have used Dialogflow based chatbot using nlp deployed into a wbsite.
+We have used Dialogflow based chatbot using nlp deployed into a wbsite.<br>
 Challenges we ran into <br>
 Since this is the first time everyone of us were working with this kind of environment, it was very challenging to learn and procced for evry step.
 Accomplishments that we're proud of <br>